Biohacking Sleep: How to Improve Sleep Quality in 10 Steps

 The Science of Sleep Stages

-Sleep is a dynamic process that cycles through various sleep stages, including REM (rapid eye movement) sleep and several stages of non-REM sleep, each with its own unique restorative functions.
+Sleep is a dynamic process that cycles through various stages, including REM (rapid eye movement) sleep and several stages of non-REM sleep, each with its own unique restorative functions.

 Common Sleep Problems